mikeger/blog/presentations/build_time/test_what_changed.md

 ---

-# Upload telemetry to a Google Sheet
+# Upload Telemetry to a Google Sheet

 <!-- Something I learned in my startup years is that a Google Sheet could be a surprisingly potent database.
 Startup mindset